pallets/flask/docs/installation.rst

     ;C:\Python26\Scripts

 Then you are done.
-To check that it worked, open the cmd and execute "easy_install".
+To check if it worked, open the cmd and execute "easy_install".
 If you have UAC enabled it should prompt you for admin privileges.